ninaadsaxena/leetcode-solutions/14. Longest Common Prefix/Method 1/explaination.md

 If at any point the prefix becomes empty, return "" right away (since there’s no common prefix).
 Return the Result:
 After checking all strings, whatever is left in prefix is your answer.

+How it Works (Quick Example):
+For strs = ["flower", "flow", "flight"]:

+Start with prefix = "flower"
+Compare with "flow" → common part is "flow"
+Compare with "flight" → common part is "fl"
+So, the answer is "fl"